tt-rss/tt-rss.github.io/docs/Share-Anything.md

 ---

 You can share arbitrary webpages to appear as articles in your ``Published`` feed.
-Combined with Readability this makes tt-rss function like a read-it-later kind of website.
+Combined with Readability this makes tt-rss function like a read it later kind of website.

 Sharing is available via bookmarklet in Preferences: (`Feeds`-&rarr;